macedotavares/obsidian-utilities/README.md

 Transcludes task in the daily note.
 Adds task tag.
 Date is ommited.

 ### Cmd+Shift+R (block referencing helper)
-I use this when I'm already looking at the block I wish to reference, bypassing the need to go elsewhere and rely on Obsidian's autocomplete.
+You can use this when you're already looking at the block you wish to reference, bypassing the need to go elsewhere and rely on Obsidian's autocomplete.

 1. Place the cursor at the end of the block you wish to reference
 2. Use the shortcut.
 A reference code is added at the cursor position.